queue-miscreant/chatango-client/README.md

 CHANGELOG
 =========================
+## v6.0		*2016/8/5*
+* Reorganized client.py into its own package (i.e, client/)
+	* Improves readability, but cross imports seem... strange.
+* Instead of mainOverlay.display calculating from selector position, three variables are used to track selection
+	* Less same time-complexity, half the iterations
+* Moved link opening under client/, and builtins in chatango.py to the new file
+* I honestly don't know if this should constitute its own version number, but okay

 ## v5.3		*2016/7/30*
 * Fixed scrollable's "reverse fitwordtolength"
 	* This didn't work because it's hard to find a backwards CSI